patrickarlt/acetate-site/src/documentation/page-metadata.md

 ### Read Only

-These metadata keys are available for you to use in your templates but are read only and cannot be changed.
+These metadata keys are available for you to use in your templates but are read-only and cannot be changed.

 | Key | Description | Documentation |
 | --- | ----------- | ------------- |